evelant/synchrotron/README.md

 - Evaluate performance in a more real world use case.
 The example todo app seems plenty fast but performance with larger datasets is unknown and there is currently no optimization.

 ## How it works

-Synchrotron is an offline-first data sync system using Effect-TS, PGlite, and Hybrid Logical Clocks (HLCs).
-It is unique (as far as I know) in that it executes business logic functions to advance state rather than using patches.
-It allows for unrestricted offline database operations while still guaranteeing eventual consistency, and all without requiring dedicated conflict resolution code.
-It operates like a CRDT but at the application level.
-For more details see [DESIGN.md](DESIGN.md).

 Core principles: